 Let the mess begin!
-Real dirt, real mud and a real lot of good wholesome mess making play and learning!
-These mud play activities explore mud inside and out with science, sensory, math and building play!
-Sensory play is so important for young children.
-Read our Sensory Play Resource Guide for more information and fun ideas!
+Real dirt, real mud and a real lot of good wholesome mess make for the best play and learning experiences!
+These mud activities below explore mud inside and out with science, sensory, math and building play.
+Sensory play activities are so important for young children.

 A good place to start: How Getting Dirty is Healthy for Kids | Stay At Home Educator

 Sometimes we forget the importance of being dirty, getting dirty, making messes, and living or playing simply.
-This Spring and summer, let’s all make a committed effort to turn of the electronics and scoop mud!
+This Spring and summer, let’s all make a committed effort to turn of the electronics and scoop some mud.
 Everyone should get their hands in it.
-Check out these cool mud play activities multiple ages can enjoy at home or at school!
-Check your recycling bin for great items to add to your mud play!
-Plus, a watering can is great fun for kids! {See bottom of post for our picks, Amazon links}
+Check out these cool mud play activities multiple ages can enjoy at home or at school.
+Also, check your recycling bin for great items to add to your mud play.
+Plus, a watering can is great fun for kids!

 Engineering Play with PVC Pipes

 This is one of our activities.
 I love that my son wanted to add the PVC pipes for a bit of engineering play.
-By adding the pvc pipes to this mud play activity, he had to test his problem solving skills too.
+By adding the PVC pipes to this mud activity, he had to test his problem-solving skills too.

 Enjoy a mud day.
 Get in it.
 Mix it.
 Scoop it.
 Paint it.